 I aim to connect various non-perturbative approaches to quantum gravity, which often involve some form of discrete structures, to more conventional physical theories based on general relativity.
-At the moment I am focussing on the derivation of classical cosmology from fundamental quantum gravity, various models of quantum cosmology, and the role of Lorentz invariance in canonical gravity.
+At the moment I am focussing on the derivation of classical cosmology from fundamental quantum gravity, and various models of quantum cosmology.